 Immigration Clearance

-The table below sets out the standard waiting time and target that the Department aims to achieve.
+The table below sets out the standard waiting time and targets that the Department aims to achieve.

 Please Select: